TABLE OF CONTENTS

 We all know the excitement that comes with introducing solid foods to your baby.
-It's a fun developmental milestone, but it can feel overwhelming at times to coordinate all of your little one's meals and snacks.
+It's a fun developmental milestone, but it can feel overwhelming at times to coordinate all of your little one's meals and snacks, especially when you're focused on making food that is both easy ,nutritious and safe for your baby to eat.

-So, we're sharing 25 baby meal ideas, from purees to finger foods, to help inspire your experience!
-As always, we're here to support you every step of the way.
+So, we're sharing 20 baby meal ideas, from purees to finger foods, to help inspire your experience!
+These recipes for your baby include options made with simple ingredients, designed to be easy to eat, and adaptable as your child grows into a toddler.
+As always, we're here to support you every step of the way with family-friendly recipes and easy meals your baby will enjoy.

 The Importance of Nutrient-Dense, High Quality Food for Babies